boundarydevices/freertos-boundary/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

     but please note that only one codec can be used at the same time which is determained by the macro "APP_SRTM_CODEC_WM8524_USED" and "APP_SRTM_CODEC_AK4497_USED" in app_srtm.h.
 3. Since the  DSD files are typically large, users could create a new large size patition in the SD card to place the music files.
 4. After M core running, please boot the linux kernel to create the rpmsg channel between A core and M core.
+    Make sure the FDT file is correctly set before booting the linux kernel.
+The following command can be used to set FDT file in uboot console:
+    When ak4497 codec is used,
+	u-boot=>setenv fdtfile imx8mm-evk-rpmsg.dtb
+    u-boot=>saveenv
+	When wm8524 codec is used,
+	u-boot=>setenv fdtfile imx8mm-evk-rpmsg-wm8524.dtb
+    u-boot=>saveenv
 5. Please make sure here exists xxx.wav file in the SD card.
     If the music file is placed at the Windows FAT32 paritions, after the linux kernel boot up and logged as root, using the "mount /dev/mmcblk1p1 /mnt" and then go to "/mnt" folder to playabck the music using the playback command.